Etam1ne/sign-algos/README.md

 **RSA** consists of two methods:

-`sign(messageHash)` returns an objects consisting of original message, signature and two public keys to check if the message is true.
+`sign(messageHash)` returns an objects consisting of original message, signature and two public keys to check if the message is *true*.

-`check(signedMessage)` inputs an object from the previous method and returns true if the message signes are correct.
+`check(signedMessage)` inputs an object from the previous method and returns *true* if the message signes are correct.

 **ElGamal** consists of three methods: